aic-sri-international/aic-praise/README.md

 The [older demo](https://github.com/aic-sri-international/aic-praise/releases/download/20150602_latest_demo_apps/aic-praise-old-demo-app.jar) is approximate (because it is based on belief propagation) and slower, but supports relational models.

-To run them, you must have a [Java Runtime Environment](http://java.com/en/download/) installed.
-Then simply download and run the files above.
+To execute them, you must have a [Java Runtime Environment](http://java.com/en/download/) installed.
+Then simply download and run the jar files above.

 ### Getting Started
 * [Introduction](https://github.com/aic-sri-international/aic-praise/wiki/Introduction)